Tablet Computers in Education

 Education Activity Store

 Most 'app' stores simply have an 'Education' category, but go no further to try and help narrow down the content by subject matter or age range.
 Also, they are limited to supplying platform specific content, such as 'apps' The LearnPad store is different.
-It contains a huge range of curated, curriculum aligned educational activities from well known and respected publishers, all categorised by subject matter, age range and aligned to the teaching curriculum
+It contains a huge range of curated, curriculum aligned educational activities from well known and respected publishers, all categorized by subject matter, age range and aligned to the teaching curriculum

 Curated Curriculum Content